rurbin3/ZKit-Framework/README.md

 - Buid file transfer payload (reverse shell rootkit features included too) both TCP and UDP

-- Build Ransomware TCP / UDP
+- Build Ransomware TCP and UDP

-- Build KeyLogger TCP / UDP
+- Build KeyLogger TCP and UDP

-- Payload uses an encryptiOn method and random variable names to fool the AVs .
+- Payload uses an encryption method and random variable names to fool the AVs .
 Virus total result is : 0/59

 NOTE : windows payloads have to be compiled to work . but not for linux payloads . because linux has python built-in .